 The children will have lots of opportunities to take part in practical, 'real life', activities that will allow them to apply their learning.

-PE will take place on Tuesday with Mr Hall and Thursday with Miss Smith; this half term we will be continue to cover 'Ball Skills' and 'Gymnastics'.
+PE will take place on Tuesday with Mr Hall and Thursday with Miss Smith; this half term we will be covering 'Multi Skills' and 'Dance'.
 Through Computing we will be creating links to other areas of the curriculum, using both the laptops and iPads.
 We will be Coding/Programming using Kodable.
-We will be learning about how to stay safe on the internet.
-In Art we will be developing sketching skills through using pencils, charcoal, pastels and creating finished drawings of buildings around Parkgate.
-Music will be taught alongside Miss Phillips and will focus on listening to and following musical sounds through 'Jonah Man Jazz'. and
+We will be learning to use different Multimedia.
+In Design and Technology we will be creating our own puppets/toys.
+Music will continue to be taught alongside Miss Phillips.

 Reading – we will be continuing with Guided Reading and changing the children’s reading books.
 We will encourage lots of reading activities throughout the day; using all our lessons whether it be as a class, in a group, with a friend, or on their own.
 Children will also be reading with our Reading Rangers.